ROBERTPBOYER/Dijkstra-Shortest-Path/README.md

 Figure 1. (a) Part of the data in the provided data31.txt; (b) a graph drawn based on data in (a)

-Develop the class:
+###### Develop the class

   1. Class attributes include an array of NodeData (nodedata.h and nodedata.cpp will be given), the adjacency matrix, number of nodes, and TableType array.

 class GraphM {
 public: ... private: NodeData data[MAXNODES_M]; // data for graph nodes int C[MAXNODES_M][MAXNODES_M]; // Cost array, the adjacency matrix int size; // number of nodes in the graph TableType T[MAXNODES_M][MAXNODES_M]; // stores visited, distance, path };